jenskutilek/fakelab/doc/truetype-hinting/fdef0.md

 # Function 0

-Deactivates grid-fitting if the curren pixels per em are less than the _lowestRecPPEM_ value set in FLS5’s font info under _TrueType-specific settings > Font flags: [head] table._
+Deactivates grid-fitting if the current pixels per em are less than the _lowestRecPPEM_ value set in FLS5’s font info under _TrueType-specific settings > Font flags: [head] table._ It also sets the [dropout_control](https://learn.microsoft.com/en-us/typography/opentype/spec/tt_instructions#scan-conversion-control) to “Always do dropout control” using the `SCANCTRL` instruction, and sets the control_value_cut_in value, delta_base, and delta_shift in the Graphics State.

 <table>
 <tr><th>Assembly</th><th></th><th>Stack</th></tr>